apache/arrow/js/README.md

 ### String vectors

 Strings can be encoded as UTF-8 or dictionary encoded UTF-8.
-Dictionary encoding means repeated values are encoded more efficiently.
+Dictionary encoding encodes repeated values more efficiently.
 You can create a dictionary encoded string conveniently with `vectorFromArray` or efficiently with `makeVector`.

 ```js
 import { makeVector, vectorFromArray, Dictionary, Uint8, Utf8 } from "apache-arrow";